DeanoBurrito/northport/docs/Building.md

 - `NORTHPORT_ENABLE_DEBUGCON_LOG_AT_BOOT`: enables logging over debugcon, useful for debugging early boot in VMs.
 - `NORTHPORT_ENABLE_FRAMEBUFFER_LOG_AT_BOOT`: enables logging directly to framebuffer.
 Messy, but it works.
+- `NORTHPORT_DEBUG_LOGGING_COLOUR_LEVELS`: serial/debugcon logs will use ANSI escape sequences to colour log output.
+Can be disabled at compile-time if it intereferes with logging.
 </details>

 <details>